Quantization of Planck's Constant: Exploding Contact Groupoids

 \section{Exploding Contact Groupoids}

 For the constructions in this paper, I have only used \emph{strict} contact groupoids, for which the contact form is multiplicative.
-In general, it is only multiplicative in a twisted sense, and the base manifold is not a Poisson manifold but a Jacobi manifold.
+On a general contact groupoid (Def.~\ref{Contact_groupoid}) the contact form is only multiplicative in a twisted sense, and the base manifold is not a Poisson manifold but a Jacobi manifold.
 I shall briefly show how to generalize Theorem \ref{Integration thm}, because it provides a class of examples of symplectic groupoids.